The Brauer group of the moduli stack of elliptic curves: Brauer groups, cyclic algebras, and ramification

 Inductively, using the $\AA^1$-invariance of $\H^{i-1}(X,\Gm)$ if $i\leq 2$ or of $_p\H^{i-1}(X,\Gm)$ if $i>2$ as well as the fact that $\H^{i-1}(X,\Gm)$ is torsion for $i\geq 3$ since $X$ is regular and noetherian (\cite{grothendieck-brauer-2}*{Proposition~1.4}), we see by the five lemma that $\H^i(X, \Gm)[p^m] \to\H^i(\AA^1_X, \Gm)[p^m]$ is an isomorphism for all $i$ and $m$ and hence we also get an isomorphism $_p \H^i(X, \Gm) \to {_p \H^i(\AA^1_X, \Gm)}$. \end{proof}

 \begin{remark} At a couple points, we use another important fact, due to Gabber, which says that if $p:Y\rightarrow X$ is a surjective finite locally free map, if $\alpha\in\Br'(X)$, and if $p^*\alpha\in\Br(Y)$, then $\alpha\in\Br(X)$.
-This is already proved in Gabber~\cite{gabber}*{Chapter II, Lemma 4} for strictly ringed topoi, so we need to add nothing further in our setting. \end{remark}
+This is already proved in Gabber~\cite{gabber}*{Chapter II, Lemma 4} for locally ringed topoi with strict hensel local rings, so we need to add nothing further in our setting. \end{remark}

 By far the most important class of Azumaya algebras arising in arithmetic applications is the class of cyclic algebras.
 For a treatment over fields, see~\cite{gille-szamuely}*{Section 2.5}.
 These algebras give a concrete realization of the cup product in fppf cohomology